Surgery Success – How To Get What You Want From Your Hospital Visit

 Often you have the leeway to schedule a hospital operation in advance.
 Sometimes the surgery is elective, a matter of choice.
 More frequently, it’s something you need to have done but it’s not time-urgent, you can choose the date.

 When you can plan ahead for a scheduled operation, you have time to take the advice of sections I and II above.
 Also, you can choose dates that best fit your personal and work life.
-And dates when friends or family are available to assist you or provide emotional support.
+In addition, you can pick dates when friends or family are available to assist you or provide emotional support.

 When I had hospital surgery in May 2017 I was able to schedule it months in advance.
 Once I realized that my enlarged prostate would eventually require surgery I wanted to get it taken care of as soon as possible.
 However, I could probably have delayed prostate surgery for six months or more if I had chosen to.